-The following is a list of suggested gear for the rainforest we think you should bring to make your Southeast Asia photography tour experience the best it can be.
+The following is a list of suggested gear for the rainforest we think you should bring to make your Southeast Asia landscape photography tour or wildlife tour experience the best it can be.
 As always, let us know if you have any questions pertaining to gear listed below as relevant to your tour.

 After you register for your Asia Eco Photography Tour and secure your place with a downpayment we will create a comprehensive gear list on Google Docs where you can go and check off what you have as you collect it.